KnudsenMorten/AzLogDcrIngestPS/README.md

 * delegate permissions for Azure App on LogAnalytics workspace
 * delegate permissions for Azure App on Azure Resource Group for Azure Data Collection Rules (DCR)
 * delegate permissions for Azure App on Azure Resource Group for Azure Data Collection Endpoints (DCE)

-NOTE: Modify the SubscriptionId and TenantId in the header before running the deployment

 ```
 $UseRandomNumber                       = $true